-On December 23, 2020, the Israeli Ofer Military Court sentenced Birzeit University Student Elijah (also known as Elia) Abu Hajleh to eleven months in prison on charges of belonging to a “prohibited student group.”
+On December 23, 2020, the Israeli Ofer Military Court sentenced Birzeit University student Elia Abu Hijleh to eleven months in prison on charges of belonging to a “prohibited student group.”

-On July 1, 2020, the Israeli Defense Force reportedly detained twenty-six Palestinians, including Hajleh, in a series of house raids throughout the West Bank.
-Hajleh was arrested at her home in the city of Ramallah.
+On July 1, 2020, the Israeli Defense Force reportedly detained twenty-six Palestinians, including Hijleh, in a series of house raids throughout the West Bank.
+Hijleh was arrested at her home in the city of Ramallah.

-On December 23, the Israeli Ofer Military Court sentenced Hajleh to eleven months in prison on charges of belonging to the Democratic Progressive Student Pole, a “prohibited student group.”
+On December 23, the Israeli Ofer Military Court sentenced Hijleh to eleven months in prison on charges of belonging to the Democratic Progressive Student Pole, a “prohibited student group.”

 Scholars at Risk is concerned by the detention and prosecution of a student in apparent retaliation for her exercise of the right to freedom of expression and freedom of association — conduct that is expressly protected under international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Israel is a party.
 State authorities have a responsibility to refrain from restricting or retaliating against students in connection with nonviolent expression and associations.
 In addition to the harm to the immediate victim, such incidents undermine academic freedom and democratic society generally.